 Most of Cale and Irani's residents are returning upperclassmen, but a number of two-bedroom, four-person units are available to incoming freshmen who would prefer to live in an apartment.
-First-year freshman will only see the 2B4P and 2B4P-Loft room types as preferences when they apply.
+First-year freshman will only have the 2B4P and 2B4P-Loft room types as preferences when they apply.

 Features & Amenities